varun9358/docflow-legal/index.md

 Privacy laws in your region may give you specific rights — including the right to access, correct, delete, or port your personal data, and the right to object to its processing.

-These rights apply to the data a company holds about you. **DocFlow does not hold any data about you**, so there is nothing to access, export, or delete on our side.
+These rights apply to the data a company holds about you. **CodeOrbit Labs does not hold any data about you through this app**, so there is nothing to access, export, or delete on our side.
 If you live in a jurisdiction that requires us to confirm this in writing, contact us at the email below and we will respond.

 ---